catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Make a named import of StyledButton from "../Button/Button.styled".

+- [ ] Make a named import of StyledImg from "../Img/Img.styled.js".

 - [ ] Declare a ChartItem function and export it by default.

 - [ ] The function takes for argument the prop name.